WHY GO VEGAN

 4. Switch your idea of family fun.
 Obviously spending time with your family is vegan-friendly in itself—it’s just many of us grew up believing certain activities to be American pastimes without considering all the creatures involved in said activities.
 Zoos, rodeos, circuses—they’re all problematic.
 Animals enslaved, tortured to perform tricks, ripped from their natural habitats—doesn’t sound as fuzzy or heartwarming anymore, does it?
 What to do with your family?
 Try checking out circuses with willing human performers.
 Volunteer at a local animal rescue!
 Visit a farm sanctuary!
 Have a picnic at the park!
 Family fun should be fun for both human family members, and our animal friends, too!

 5. Join us!
 You’ve done it!
 You’ve veganized the many facets of our life and started looking at all your actions to see if they line up with your new vegan values.
 So, now what?
 You could shout from the rooftops how easy and fun a vegan lifestyle is.
 You could share all the vegan memes on social media.
 Oh, and you could also join us at Nashville Animal Advocacy and help spread the message through activism.
-That could mean volunteering at The Pig Preserve, protest outside Purity Dairy, or join us at a local vegan restaurant for camaraderie with like-minded individuals.
+That could mean volunteering at animal sanctuaries, protest animal exploitation, or join us at a local vegan restaurant for camaraderie with like-minded individuals.
 See you there!

 SEE OUR VEGAN RESOURCES PAGE FOR MORE HELP TOWARDS LIVING A COMPASSIONATE LIFESTYLE.